Skip to content

 prefix"/webdav"WebDAV path prefix.
 Client addresses must change with it.

-payload_limit10737418240Hard WebDAV upload size limit.
+payload_limit10737418240Hard WebDAV file write body limit.
 Default is 10 GiB.

 Unlike the runtime global switch, static configuration is read only once during startup.

-Runtime Switch in the Admin Console
+Runtime Settings in the Admin Console

-Admin -> System Settings -> WebDAV -> Enable WebDAV.
-After it is disabled, desktop clients disconnect immediately.
+• Enable WebDAV: the global switch.
+After it is disabled, desktop clients can no longer access files.
 No restart is required.

 Standard Usage for Regular Users